 - You don’t need general anaesthetic: For many people, the idea of being unconscious or sedated during surgery is upsetting.
 But nail surgery is performed under local anaesthetic, so you are conscious or awake during the surgery.

-- You can go home the same day: Nail surgery is an out-patient surgery, which means you don’t need to stay in hospital after it is over.
+- You can go home the same day: Nail surgery is an outpatient surgery, which means you don’t need to stay in the hospital after it is over.

 - Nail surgery is a permanent solution that will save you a lot of discomfort and potential complications in the future

 Suddenly this seems a lot less intimidating, doesn’t it?

 After all podiatric surgeries, you will be expected to follow some post-op ingrown toenail care procedures to help your feet heal better.
 Do adhere to the instructions about medication and mobility that your doctor advises.

 For ingrown toenail surgery, your podiatrist will start by trying to treat you with a combination of topical creams, changing your foot care habits, and maybe even anti-inflammatory medicines.
 However, if the condition becomes chronic or very painful, nail podiatric surgeries are a permanent solution.

 For other complaints of the toenails, your doctor will recommend surgery for recurring conditions or if the infection has become more serious.

 If you have scheduled nail podiatric surgery, you should present with clean, unpolished toenails with no jewellery on your feet.

 The procedure will take place in a sterile area or room.
 When you’re ready, a local anaesthetic will be administered to numb the area.